alxolr/blog-api/worklog.md

 # Work log

-- Create a route that is able to filter the articles in a flexible way
-  - [] limit the amount of results
+- As a registered user I should be able to add a comment on the bottom of the page [ ] add the crud for the comments